lddubeau/saxes/README.md

 * `xmlns` - Boolean.
 If true, then namespaces are supported.
 Default is `false`.

 * `position` - Boolean.
 If false, then don't track line/col/position.
 Unset is treated as `true`.
 Default is unset.x

 * `fileName` - String.
 Set a file name for error reporting.
 This is useful only when tracking positions.
 You may leave it unset, in which case the file name in error messages will be `undefined`.

 ## Methods

 `write` - Write bytes onto the stream.
 You don't have to do this all at once.
 You can keep writing as much as you want.

 `close` - Close the stream.
 Once closed, no more data may be written until it is done processing the buffer, which is signaled by the `end` event.

-`resume` - To gracefully handle errors, assign a listener to the `error` event.
-Then, when the error is taken care of, you can call `resume` to continue parsing.
-Otherwise, the parser will not continue while in an error state.

 ## Members